TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Meta/Index.rst

    Description
          Allows you to define meta tags.

-         Use the scheme meta.key = value.
+         Use the scheme *meta.key = value*.

          The "key" can be the name of any meta tag, e.g. "description" or "keywords".
 If the key is "refresh" (case insensitive), then the "http-equiv" attribute is used in the meta tag instead of the "name" attribute.

-         If the "value" is empty (after trimming), the meta tag is not generated.
+         "value" is the content of the meta tag.
+If the value is empty (after trimming), the meta tag is not generated.

          **Examples:** ::